 The map of regional mean sea level trends provides an overview of variations in the rates of relative local mean sea level observed at long-term tide stations (based on a minimum of 30 years of data in order to account for long-term sea level variations and reduce errors in computing sea level trends based on monthly mean sea level).
 The variations in sea level trends seen here primarily reflect differences in rates and sources of vertical land motion.
 Areas experiencing little-to-no change in mean sea level are illustrated in green, including stations consistent with average global sea level rise rate of 1.7-1.8 mm/yr.
 These are stations not experiencing significant vertical land motion.
 Stations illustrated with positive sea level trends (yellow-to-red) are experiencing both global sea level rise, and lowering or sinking of the local land, causing an apparently exaggerated rate of relative sea level rise.
-Stations illustrated with negative trends (blue-to-brown) are experiencing global sea level rise and a greater vertical rise in the local land, causing an apparent decrease in relative sea level.
+Stations illustrated with negative trends (blue-to-purple) are experiencing global sea level rise and a greater vertical rise in the local land, causing an apparent decrease in relative sea level.
 These rates of relative sea level rise reflect actual observations and must be accounted for in any coastal planning or engineering applications.

 The calculated trends for all stations are available as a table in millimeters/year and in feet/century